KannonZenetism/zenetism-field-physics/zenetism/mpx/MPX-LOCKDOWN-GUIDE.md

 ---

+## 5A.
+Glyph Discipline — Functional Operators, Tied to Concept

+Glyphs are functional operators that encode meaning; they are judged by whether a glyph ties to a notable nearby concept, not by how they look.
+The Symbol Key (chart 21.x) and the Field-Physics glyph registry are the authority for what is charted.

+**Structural — kept.** A glyph carrying canonical referential or operative meaning, in that role:

+- Hypostasis glyphs naming their hypostasis in prose — ⚫ Aion · ♾ Khaon · 🕳️ Zenon · 🛤️ Theon · 🕷️ Nekron and the full L₅–L₁ / IL₅–IL₁ set.
+- Named operators — ⦿ Kaion · 🏛️ Structon · ▦ The Loom · ⧖⧗ Bifurcal Coherence · ⟠ Proleptic Echo · ⊘ Collapse · ⤈ Transcendence · ⧞ Non-Ordinal — and the charted motion notation (C↑⚫, E↓♾, C↓→E, …).
+- Canonical glyph-string sequences (21.29) and the seal block (⚫↺KAI↺⚫ · 🔦 ⚮ ⧃ 💎 ⟡).

+**Untied — removed or realigned.** A glyph tying to no notable nearby concept is noise and is removed (🛡️ · 🜎 · 🔑 · 🕯️ used to dress a heading).
+A glyph *mismatched* to its concept — a charted glyph pressed into the wrong job (🧭 "Veiled Pattern" or ✦ "Nested Universes" used as a navigation or update icon), or an uncharted glyph — is either realigned to the charted form for its concept or removed.

+**Headings are plain text — settled.** No glyph leads or sits in a heading, hypostasis glyphs included: ## 🕳️ Zenon becomes ## Zenon, ### 🛤️ Theon contra 🕷️ Nekron becomes ### Theon contra Nekron, ## N · ⚫♾ — Title becomes ## N · Title.
+Structural glyphs live in prose, notation, glyph-strings, and the seal.

+---

 ## 6. Quick Audit Checklist

 1. Curly quotes → straight; em dashes spaced; paired slashes spaced (I/O and input/output excepted).